 One thing about Downtown Vancouver that the South waterfront share is the close proximity to a single family home neighborhoods.
 Just up the hill between I-5 and Barbur Blvd. there are nice single family homes.
 So one can live in an urban environment and still have a proper house.
 This is not really doable in the Pearl.
 But again Vancouver has the edge because Arnada and Hough are much more walk-able and bike-able than just about anywhere in South Portland.

-Although rents in Vancouver have gotten as high or even higher than Portland, the Condo market is much more affordable.
+Although rents in Vancouver have gotten as high or even higher than Portland, the Condo market is more affordable.